Let-to-Buy: How to Assess Affordability

 For example, owning a second property may increase stamp duty liability.
 Rental income tax is also payable on the money earned by letting out a property.

 In addition, becoming a landlord means taking responsibility for the upkeep and maintenance of two homes.
 Mortgage arrangement fees, legal fees, valuation fees and completion fees may also apply – all of which should be discussed with a broker before applying.
+You can even use our UK mortgage calculator to work out all the costs.

 Let-to-buy is therefore not an ideal solution for all homeowners but can prove a profitable venture for many.